 Despite being on the fringes of Europe, Georgia is relatively accessible from most parts of the world.
 The international airports at Tbilisi, Kutaisi and Batumi are served by numerous carriers – including the national airline, Georgian Airways.

-The list of budget airlines serving Georgia changes regularly, but Tbilisi and Kutaisi are the main budget hubs.
+The list of budget airlines serving the country changes regularly, but Tbilisi and Kutaisi are the main budget hubs.
 The seaside resort town of Batumi is served by a handful of airlines, with regular flights to Turkey, Ukraine and the Middle East.

 Learn at least 2 words in Georgian